jiuang/gi-jdbc/README.md

 # Functions
-* To intercept JDBC operations.
+* To intercept JDBC operations seamlessly.
 * To do something around JDBC operations.